 - The Affiliate Marketer then identifies and approaches online Merchants that sell the products he wants to promote and joins the Merchant’s Affiliate Program.
 As part of that process, the Affiliate Marketer is given a unique code by the Merchant.

 - The Affiliate Marketer then promotes the products on his website, YouTube videos, email campaigns, etc. attaching to them a link containing that unique code provided by the Merchant.

-- Through that unique code, the merchant identifies the Affiliate Marketer as the person responsible for the sale and pays him the pre-agreed commission.
+- Through the unique code mentioned in 4. above, the merchant identifies the Affiliate Marketer as the person responsible for the sale and pays him the pre-agreed commission.

 Can You Really Make Money With Affiliate Marketing?

 Yes, you can, and here’s the proof.